AsongnaNicholas/hello-world/README.md

 # hello-world
-TI am a ML and DL engineer.
+I am a ML and DL engineer.